-The University encourages and supports faculty member participation in academic and research events or nationally and internationally activities in various forms.
+The University encourages and supports faculty member participation in academic and research events occurring nationally and internationally.
 The support is provided to the faculty members to participate in international scientific conferences, seminars, workshops, and scholarly activities relevant to institution research priorities.
-Such participation greatly influences disseminating knowledge and expanding the research collaboration with other experts.
+Such participation greatly influences disseminating knowledge and expanding the research collaboration with other experts including updating academic curriculums. scholarly activities.
+The course release guidelines, conditions, and limitations under which instructional course releases may be appropriate are outlined in the Course Release Policy.